altanai/Ramudroid/README.md

 - Wifi
 - BLE

-For intercomponents
+For inter-components
 - GPIO
 - UART
 - I2C

 ### 2. Computer Vision, object tracking, realtime video analysis

-To effectively limit the usuage of power on frontal clenaing brushes, it is crucial to target garbage/litter and active the motors only when suited target is found.
+To effectively limit the usage of power on frontal clenaing brushes, it is crucial to target garbage/litter and active the motors only when suited target is found.
-Implemnting edge image analysis based on opencv filters and classifiers to detect garbage
+Implementing edge image analysis based on opencv filters and classifiers to detect garbage

 Ref : https://github.com/altanai/computervision
 https://github.com/altanai/opencv_extra